 Although Barcelona is partly known for its Mediterranean landscapes, the city provides an infinite choice of impressive buildings, incredible cuisine, beautiful beaches, and entertaining nightlife to explore.

-Antoni Gaudi has his name written all over Barcelona’s monumental buildings, and the most famous one is the La Sagrada Familia.
+Antoni Gaudi’s name is all over Barcelona’s monumental buildings, and the most famous is the La Sagrada Familia.
 It is the tallest church in the world and nothing like any religious structure you’ve seen before, making it one of the best places to visit in Spain during your Barcelona adventure.

 It has also never been completed, and work has been nearly continuous since Gaudi began in 1882.
 It didn’t even open until 2010.
 The Casa Balto is another of Antoni’s unique creations.
 Although he didn’t build it from scratch, he renovated it in the 20th century.